 Many refer to Chef John Ash as the “Father of Wine Country Cuisine”.
 In 1980 he opened his namesake restaurant, John Ash & Company, in Santa Rosa, CA. which gained international acclaim and still is critically applauded.

-He has co-hosted a radio show for 29 years in Northern California.
+He has co-hosted a radio show on KSRO for 34 years.
 He also hosted two shows on the Food Network.
-John is an instructor at the Culinary Institute of America Greystone in the Napa Valley.
-John has consulted with a broad range of clients including Sonoma Cutrer Winery, Del Monte Foods and others.
+John has been an adjunct instructor at the Culinary Institute of America Greystone for many years.
+John has consulted with a broad range of clients over the years including Sonoma Cutrer Winery, Del Monte Foods, Viking River Cruises, and others.
+He is on the Board of Hog Island Oyster Company.

-John has written 4 books and is a two time James Beard Award winner.
+John has written 5 books and is a two-time James Beard Award winner.
 Culinary Birds won a 2014 James Beard award and John Ash Cooking One-on-One won in 2005.
 He has authored two other books: From the Earth to the Table and American Game Cooking.
 The former was awarded the IACP Julia Child Cookbook of the Year.
-He has completed a new book Cooking Wild which was published in summer of 2016 by Running Press.
+His latest book Cooking Wild was published in the summer of 2016 by Running Press.
+He is at work on a new book: Soup: The Original Comfort Food.
+He writes occasionally for culinary magazines such as Fine Cooking and Eating Well and contributes regularly to the Santa Rosa Press Democrat.

-John was also honored in 2014 by the Monterey Bay Aquarium as “Sustainable Seafood Educator of the Year”.
-He was recently inducted into the Guilde Internationale des Fromagers for his love and work with cheese.
+John was honored in 2014 by the Monterey Bay Aquarium as “Sustainable Seafood Educator of the Year.